piever/juliacon2022/src/index.md

 --
 - Support predefined as well as custom analyses, transformations, and plotting recipes.
 --
-- Encourage user to define and reuse their own custom building blocks.
+- Encourage users to define and reuse their own custom building blocks.
 --
 - Create complex plots from basic building blocks via `*` and `+` operations.